Fiction Factory: Breakthrough (1982–1987)

 In 1984 Fiction Factory toured Europe as support for OMD, but the same year Jordan, McGregor and Ogletree departed from the band.
-Patterson and Medley recorded the next album with session musicians, including keyboardist Paul Wishart and brothers Graham and Neil Weir of OMD.
+Patterson and Medley recorded the next studio album with session musicians, including keyboardist Paul Wishart and brothers Graham and Neil Weir of OMD.

+Another Story and split (1987–2011)

-Fiction Factory disbanded in 1987 after the release of their second album Another Story had become a commercial flop.
-Patterson left the music industry soon afterwards.
+Fiction Factory disbanded in 1987 after the release of their second studio album Another Story had become a commercial flop.
+Patterson formed the short lived duo The Dearhearts with singer Karen Smyth and left the music industry soon afterwards.
 He now works in IT and is married with two children.
 Patterson and Jordan reunited to perform "(Feels Like) Heaven" with a backing band at the latter's wedding in August 2007.
 Medley went on to work with the Scottish world music project, Mouth Music.

+Re–unions (2011, 2022)

 In 2011, the original line-up reformed for the first time since 1984 for their performance at that year's Rewind Festival.
 In 2016, Manic Street Preachers covered "(Feels Like) Heaven" for the album BBC Radio 2 Sounds of the 80s, Volume 2.

-In 2019, "(Feels Like) Heaven" was used in Episode 5 of Netflix's The Umbrella Academy.

-In 2022, They performed at the Belgian "W-Festival" in Ostend.
+In 2022, Fiction Factory reunited and performed at the Belgian "W-Festival" in Ostend.